Patrick-ring-motive/framework/README.md

 console.detail(item)
 ```
 ## Parameters
-- item: The item to log.
+- `item`: The item to log.
 Can be a primitive value, object, or any JavaScript entity.
 ## Behavior
 In the Chrome Developer Console, this function changes the way primitives and objects are logged, showing them as full JavaScript objects instead of the standard primitive representation.
 This can be useful for debugging or inspecting values in detail.